mattjamesmartin/mattjamesmartin.github.io/research.md

 ### Bounded Participation and Regime Legitimation: <br> Public Consultation in Authoritarian Constitution-Making
    * Solo-authored working paper and the early stages of my dissertation.

-### Criminality, Deportation, and Political Entrepreneurs <br> The Emergence of Crime-Based Deportation in the 1980s United States
+### Criminality, Deportation, and Political Entrepreneurs: <br> The Emergence of Crime-Based Deportation in the 1980s United States
    * Solo-authored working paper currently under review at _Social Science History_

 ### What Kind of Constitution Do Chileans Want? <br> Chilean Consultation Input in Comparative Perspective